CARTAvis/manual_source/source/installation_and_configuration.rst

 Installation and configuration
 ==============================
-CARTA is fundamentally a web application and utilizes client-server architecture.
+CARTA is fundamentally a web application and utilizes a client-server architecture.
 There are three main components:

 * carta_backend
 * carta_frontend